liuhebian/agent-framework-helloworld/begin/Lab2-Deploy-Your-Agent-to-Azure-Foundry.md

 - Git
 - Azure CLI
 - Azure Developer CLI (`azd`)
-- Access to an Azure subscription and an Azure AI Foundry project
+- Access to an Azure subscription and an Microsoft Foundry project
-- An Azure AI Foundry service with a deployed `gpt-5.4-mini` model
+- An Microsoft Foundry service with a deployed `gpt-5.4-mini` model
 - The project files in this repository

 ### Install links